dodziraynard/api-technical-assessment/README.md

 ## Run using Docker

-Run the command below while in the `4thirapi` directory
+Run the command below while in the `api-technical-assessment` directory

 ```
 docker compose -f docker-compose.yml up --build